 Data collection

-The study was carried out in 20 populations of G. pneumonanthe located in the county of Västra Götaland in SW Sweden (see Appendix S1 for details).
+The study was carried out in 20 populations of G. pneumonanthe located in the county of Västra Götaland in SW Sweden (see Appendix S1in Supporting Information for details).
 The populations are mainly located in moist heathlands.
 P. alcon was present in 11 of the study populations and absent from 9.
 Predation intensity varied considerably among the populations where P. alcon was present (Appendix S1).

 We collected data on plant reproductive traits, interaction intensity and plant fitness in 100 marked individuals in each of the 20 study populations during 2010 and 2011.
 The number of shoots per individual ranged from 1 to 44 (mean = 3).
 For recordings, we selected one shoot of median length in each individual.
 In these focal shoots, we recorded shoot height (in cm), number of flowers, and developmental stage of each bud and flower.
 Buds and flowers were assigned to one of six developmental stages: (1) the sepals covering the bud completely, (2) bud becoming visible, (3) bud growing over the sepals, (4) bud turning blue, (5) flower opening, and (6) flower showing signs of wilting.
 All plant traits were measured once per year, at the end of July-beginning of August.
 Phenology of plant individuals was estimated based on the reproductive development stage of flowers at the day of recording.
 We calculated two different phenology measures: (1) the mean development stage of all flowers and buds within the focal shoot (a continuous variable ranging from 1 to 6), and (2) the stage of the most advanced bud within the focal shoot (an ordinal variable ranging from 1 to 6).
 In both cases, higher values indicate a more advanced floral development at the day of recording, i.e. an earlier flowering.
 The average duration of stages 2-5 was about one week (A. Valdés, pers. obs.).
 A one-unit increase in these measures thus roughly corresponds to one week earlier development.